-Regardless of the exact percentages, you can see that the dominant ethnic groups in Guatemala are the Maya and the Europeans.
+Regardless of the exact percentages, you can see that the most predominant ethnic groups in Guatemala are the Maya and the Europeans.
 Thus, these two groups have influenced Guatemalan cuisine the most.

 Before the Spaniards came in the 1500s, the area now known as Guatemala was settled by the Maya.
 They’d been living on the land for thousands of years and during all that time they developed their own cuisine.

 Some of the most popular foods that the ancient Maya ate were corn, beans, squash, chayote, chilies, tortillas, avocadoes, tomatillos, and chocolate.

 The ancient Maya got their protein from turkeys, ducks, grasshoppers, iguanas, deer and of course, beans.
 There were no cows, chickens, or pigs in the Americas before the Spanish arrived.

 They also flavored their dishes with achiote (annote), a small reddish-orange seed that makes food red and gives it a bitter peppery taste.